 We completely agree with Fernandes that this bizarre rule has held back Indian airlines while other airlines in the region have formed and grown to become large stable businesses, thus causing a loss to the nation.

 Fernandes though, should remember history and use caution when blaming “vested interests” for distorting government policy.
-Back in 2006, his partners in AirAsia India, the Tatas, actively lobbied the finance departing to apply a different yard-stick from the then national auto policy, and made their fledgling Indica car qualify as a “small car” and obtain lower excise duty benefits which it was otherwise not be entitled to, while its competitors would.
+Back in 2006, his partners in AirAsia India, the Tatas, actively lobbied the finance department to apply a different yard-stick from the then national auto policy, and made their fledgling Indica car qualify as a “small car” and obtain lower excise duty benefits which it would otherwise not be entitled to, while its competitors would.

 A 2006 report explains